alicemason/AMPC18/index.md

   overlay_image: "/assets/images/city2.jpg"
 ---

-## Australian Mathmetical Society Conference 2018
+## Australian Mathematical Society Conference 2018

 This year’s conference will be held in Perth, Australia and is being hosted by the University of Western Australia.